rolling-scopes-school/tasks/stage1/modules/clean-code/materials/generic-principles.md

 _Some part of comments_

 TODO - from English _to do_ is used to denote a planned change directly in code comments.
 Usually this task refers to changes that are not urgent but rather important.
-That's why developers leave a kind of reminder to themselves and other programmers right in the code.
+That's why developers leave a kind of a reminder for themselves and other programmers right in the code.

 - Use the prefix "TODO: ..." in front of such notation.
 - Use only this type of notation for TODO tasks.